Docs

 npx lastlight setup

-It walks you through entering your GitHub App credentials, Anthropic API key,
+It walks you through entering your GitHub App credentials, domain, the

-domain, and optional Slack integration.
-When done it writes .env,
+(OpenAI / Anthropic / OpenRouter), and optional Slack integration.
+When done it

 Manual setup